yuzawa-san/googolplex-theater/README.md

 Originally developed to display statistics dashboards.

 There are several tools and libraries out there (see below), but this project is intended to be very minimalist.
 There is a simple UI to trigger refreshes.
-There is backing database, rather there is a simple JSON config file which is watched for changes.
+There is no backing database or database dependencies, rather there is a simple JSON config file which is watched for changes.
 The JSON configuration is conveyed to the receiver application, which by default accepts url to display in an iframe.
 The receiver application can be customized easily to suit your needs.

 ## Requirements